angelina-abitino/angelina-abitino.github.io/projects/project-3.md

   - Rapid Prototyping
   - Design

 summary: During my spring semested of Junior year at Swarthmore College, I took a course called Design & Sculpture in the Digital Age cross-listed in the engineering and arts department.
-This extremely collaborative cross-disciplinary course taught me concepts of design as well as rapid prototyping.
-I became skilled with using the Adobe Suite, Rhino 3D modeling software, 3D printing, and laser cutting.

 ---

 <div class="ui small rounded images">
 </div>
 This extremely collaborative cross-disciplinary course taught me concepts of design as well as rapid prototyping.
 I became skilled with using the Adobe Suite, Rhino 3D modeling software, 3D printing, and laser cutting.
-Here is my blog and portfolio from the class.
+Here is my blog and portfolio from the class: https://angelinaabitino.wordpress.com